duality-community/duality-community.github.io/_posts/2017-09-03-variables-in-inspector.md

     }
     // Insert following code here.
 ```
 This gets and sets data from and to the inspector and uses it at runtime.
+The data is also serialised for this process to function.
+However, this process can be stopped by adding the [DontSerialize] attribute.